F4bbi/my-digital-garden/src/site/notes/Coding/Cracking the Coding Interview/Chapter 2 - Problems/Problem 2 - Return Kth to Last.md

 - **Time complexity:** $O(N)$ (where _N_ is the size of the list)
 - **Space complexity:** $O(N)$

-Actually, we can to this in Java too, wrapping the counter value with simple class (or even a single element array).
+Actually, we can do this in Java too, wrapping the counter value with simple class (or even a single element array).
 In this way we can mimic passing by reference.
 (The solution is simply replacing `int & index` with the below class).

 ```cpp